loveencounterflow/dbay/README.md

   * **[–]** Obeserve that, seemingly, only *table-valued* UDFs hang while with shared-cache we already *can* issue `select`s from inside UDFs, so maybe there's a teeny, fixable difference between how both are implemented that leads to the undesirable behavior
+* **[–]** let users choose between SQLite-only RAM DBs and `tmpfs`-based in-memory DBs (b/c the latter allow `pragma journal_mode = WAL` for better concurrent access).
+Cons include: `tmpfs`-based RAM DBs necessitate mounting a RAM disk which needs `sudo` rights, so might as well just instruct users to mount RAM disk, then use that path?
+Still, it would be preferrable to have some automatic copy-to-durable in place.